 375 Taylor St NE, Bldg 1 • Salem, Oregon 97301

-Liberty House provides assessment, counseling and support for children and families facing concerns of child abuse, neglect, trauma or grief.
+Liberty House provides trauma-informed counseling through Hope & Wellness Services for children and families facing concerns of child abuse, neglect, trauma or grief.

 • Trustworthiness and Transparency